syncfusion-content/xamarin-docs/Xamarin/Popup/getting-started.md

 ### Android

-If you are using SfPopupLayout by [Displaying popup when the SfPopupLayout is set as root view](https://help.syncfusion.com/xamarin/sfpopuplayout/getting-started#displaying-popup-when-the-sfpopuplayout-is-set-as-root-view), the Android launches the SfPopupLayout without any initialization and is enough to only initialize the Xamarin.Forms Framework to launch the application.
+If you are using Xamarin Popup (SfPopupLayout) by [Displaying popup when the SfPopupLayout is set as root view](https://help.syncfusion.com/xamarin/sfpopuplayout/getting-started#displaying-popup-when-the-sfpopuplayout-is-set-as-root-view), the Android launches the SfPopupLayout without any initialization and is enough to only initialize the Xamarin.Forms Framework to launch the application.

 If you are using SfPopupLayout by [Displaying popup on the go](https://help.syncfusion.com/xamarin/sfpopuplayout/getting-started#displaying-popup-on-the-go), call the `SfPopupLayoutRenderer.Init()` in the `OnCreate` overridden method of the MainActivity.cs class after the Xamarin.Forms Framework initialization and before the LoadApplication is called as demonstrated in the following code example.